HITECHCRIME/HC_SG48_Trust_In_Anima/README.md

-try to boast existing, kinda botched thought (prove existing) believe in any other god, your god such a massive fan of churning thank you, we're here, such a turn out (thank us) - change amount of words
+try to boast existing, kinda botched thought (prove existing) believe in any other god, your god such a massive fan of churning (journey) thank you, we're here, such a turn out (thank us) - change amount of words

 kind of bonka